zuwa-oj/lhl-midterm-project/README.md

 Project to analyze the World Happiness report data through visualizations in Tableau and statistical modelling to gain insights on the factors that are correlated to happiness across countries.

 ## Process
+Select a topic of interest and get dataset required for analysis.
+Create a collaborative project on GitHub that allow upload, download and update of files as both parties work to deliver the project.
+Clean up the data using EDA process and did some linear regression manipulation.
+Upload clean data to tableau for visualization purpose.

 ## Results